Group Practices

 Relating to your inner world as a work of art can help you lose your sense of self consciousness and allows you to freely embody the full spectrum of emotions.

-Music also has the effect on giving people more freedom to be in touch with the full range of their inner world.
+Music can also give you more freedom to be in touch with the full range of your inner world.
 Here are some of the ways music or art connect people more deeply with their experience:

 Symbolism and imagery can ultimately be a doorway into the mystical and the world of meaning.
 Opening a portal into the meaning dimension of life, allows you to move more freely through different ways of being.